COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 LMH Health experiencing telephone issues | Learn More

 Effective Monday, January 10, 2022, COVID Testing moved to the drive thru facility on the LMH Health Main Campus.
 Ensuring care to our entire community is our top priority during this time.
 Unless you are experiencing severe respiratory illness, shortness of breath or chest pain, please DO NOT go to the LMH Health Emergency Department for COVID testing.
 Learn more

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Cancer Support: Managing Stress
+Home > Be Healthy > Health Library > Cancer Support: Managing Stress

 "I always considered myself quite good at handling stress, but cancer was a whole different story.
 It's the kind of stress nothing can prepare you for.
 My doctor suggested I see a counselor to learn some stress management skills.
 I wasn't sure at first, but I'm glad I stuck with it because these skills have really helped me go on with my life."—Clara, 64